Doriston

 The logging road to the trailhead is accessed off Egmont Rd.
 It is the same road that takes you into Klein Lake.
 Instead of taking the turn in Klein you keep to the left and travel up and along the east side of North Lake and Waugh Lake.

-The trip in and back is about 11 kms from where we parked our truck.
+The road is good and most cars can make it quite a way.
+There are some shallow cross ditches, but unless your car is really low it is doable.
+However, the road gets rough after a couple of kilometres and you will need 4-wheel drive for the rest of the way.
+The trip in and back is about 8 kms from where we parked our truck.
 The highest elevation is about 257 metres (845 feet).
 Most of the trip in is downhill so the trip out is mostly up hill.
 Only the first 1.5 km through the bush and past the wetland is difficult and not well marked.
-Once you get out to an old skid road the going gets easier and then you pop out onto a logging road.
-From there you are either on some sort of road, wide path and well-marked trail.
+Once you get out to an old skid road the going gets easier and then you pop out onto a logging road that will take you down to the beach and an old log sort.

 Click here to return from Doriston to the Sunshine Coast Home page.